duongnamphuong/php-abc/readme.md

 * Visual Studio Code 1.41.1
 * XAMPP v3.2.4

-## How to debug with Xdebug on Visual Studio Code:
+## Debug with Xdebug on Visual Studio Code (running PHP files on XAMPP's server):

 * Download Xdebug binary file from [https://xdebug.org/download](https://xdebug.org/download) (choose a file that matches the PHP version used by XAMPP; make sure your computer has corresponding C++ installed)
 * Place that binary in __...\xampp\php\ext__ (xampp is the folder where XAMPP is installed)